 At its most basic, lean manufacturing focuses on the elimination of waste; not just physical waste, as in an excess of materials, but also waste that occurs as the result of overburdening, or via uneven workloads.
 It systemically streamlines the entire manufacturing system to make it as efficient as possible, ultimately leading to greater efficiency, lower costs and faster production times.
 In fact, research has shown that when lean principles are put into place, it can produce significant results, including reduced manufacturing lead times and floor space requirements, and increased first-pass yields, throughput and productivity.

-Lean Manufacturing,
+Topics: Lean Manufacturing, Lean

 The short answer is iron!
 Ferrous metals contain iron, while non-ferrous metals do not contain iron.
 However, the difference in the composition of these types of metals means that each has unique qualities and uses.
 So let's learn more about the differences between ferrous and non-ferrous metals.